 Conn Speaker Pipes

-These units were formed of a vertical array of cylindrical aluminum tubes of differing lengths and scaled diameters permanently tuned to resonate with various fundamental frequencies of the musical scale, like the bars of a marimba; these were mounted vertically in single or double rows on a wooden baffle sitting atop a rectangular chest made of walnut wood inside of which either one or two pair of 6" X 9" midrange oval speakers were lined up end-to-end; each elliptical-shaped speaker was positioned under a plurality of pipes, screwed tightly to the underside of the baffle, and projected sound waves upward against it; the baffle in turn cushioned the sound as individual frequencies from held notes found their own pipes and caused them to sympathetically resonate.
+This invention was formed of a vertical array of cylindrical anodized aluminum tubes of differing lengths and scaled diameters finished in either silver or gold and permanently tuned to resonate with various fundamental frequencies of the musical scale, like the bars of a marimba.
+These were mounted vertically in single or double rows on a wooden baffle sitting atop a rectangular chest made of walnut wood inside of which either one or two pair of 6" X 9" midrange oval speakers were lined up end-to-end.
+Each elliptical-shaped speaker was positioned under a plurality of pipes, screwed tightly to the underside of the baffle, and projected sound waves upward against it; the baffle in turn cushioned the sound as individual frequencies from held notes found their own pipes and caused them to sympathetically resonate.

-NOTE: These units were wired in series parallel, meaning that the four 6" X 9" oval speakers of each unit are divided into two pair, each pair of which was wired in series and then both pair wired in parallel with each other.
+NOTE: These units were wired in series parallel, meaning that the four 6" X 9" oval speakers of each unit mounted end to end were divided into pairs, each pair of which was wired in series and then both pair wired in parallel with each other.
 Wiring each pair in series has the (-) side of speaker A connected to the (+) side of speaker B, and the same thing with speakers C and D, respectively.
-These two pair were then wired in parallel by connecting the (+) side of speaker A to the (+) side of speaker C, and the (-) side of speaker B to the (-) side of speaker D. Series parallel wiring is how the Conn engineers maintained a consistent load on the amp with these multiple speaker units.
+These two pair were then wired in parallel by connecting the (+) side of speaker A to the (+) side of speaker C, and the (-) side of speaker B to the (-) side of speaker D. Series parallel wiring is how the Conn engineers maintained a consistent 8 Ohm load on the amp using multiple speakers.

 These units have no woofers, no tweeters, no crossovers, no additional circuitry.
 With the speakers acting as motors to generate resonance, individual frequencies emitted by the speakers found their own pipes.
 All of the frequency selection was done by the pipes.
-The sound escaping vertically from the top of each pipe created a three-dimensional sourcing, the enhancement of the upper partial tones created an additional finespun but discernable brightening of color of individual voices, and a softening of attack and release and a subtle delay in the buildup and decay of sounds was also created.
-This subtle "pipelike" delay with the onset and release of a key is something which can be heard but not counted.
+The sound escaping vertically from the top of each pipe created a three-dimensional sourcing, the enhancement of the upper partial tones created an additional finespun but discernable brightening of color of individual voices, and a very rapid but measurable delay in the buildup and decay of sounds tending to soften their attack and release was noted by the engineers.

 These were STRICTLY TREBLE AND UPPER MIDRANGE units and, in the case of the Conn organ, meant for connection only with the pulse channel manual voices (diapason, strings, reeds), NOT the Tibias, Vox Humana, or Pedal voices.